ChocoJaYY/Ceylon-NIC-Engine/README.md

 3. Click your profile pic (top right) → **API Keys**
 4. Click **Create API Key** and copy it.

-Create a `.env` file in the root folder and paste this:
+Create or update `.env` file in the root folder and paste/change this:

 ```env
 GEMINI_API_KEY=your_google_gemini_api_key